Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Large

-• Large-scale disasters (e.g., abnormal weather and others)
+• Large-scale disasters (e.g., abnormal weather)

 • Recalls due to serious quality issues